Lisa Emelia Svensson

-Lisa Emelia Svensson is a Swedish diplomat and expert in environmental and digital policies.
+Lisa Emelia Svensson is a Swedish diplomat and works with environmental and digital policies.

 Svensson was appointed to be the Minister Counsellor at the Permanent Mission of Sweden in Geneva.
 In 2016, she joined the UN Environment Programme, as Chief of the Marine Branch.
 She was previously her country's Ambassador for Ocean and Water.
 In 2010, she became Sweden´s Ambassador for Corporate Social Responsibility.